joedolson/wp-to-twitter/readme.md

 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is the development environment for XPoster (formerly WP to Twitter).
+This is the development environment for XPoster.

 ## Contact